 The Advanced Contemporary Practice element enables students to collaborate on an original or adapted screen performance project.
 Students will be given practical instruction in filmmaking techniques, and will work in small groups to create, document, shoot and eventually show their work in a screening for an invited audience.

-Students will produce a critical evaluation of their process, practice, performances and progress during the project and will critically re-assess their work over the year.
-This should be a rigorous and reflective account of the rehearsal and performance process, with detailed observations on content, context, concept, and performance methodologies.
-It will analyse and critique the synthesis of research, rehearsal and performance results.
+Students will produce a sustained independent project (SIP) which can be a critical evaluation of their process, practice, performances and progress during the project which will critically re-assess their work over the year.
+Alternatively they may produce a solo creative project (45 mins) plus a short framing statement about the content, context, concept, and performance methodologies used.
+Either option will analyse and critique the synthesis of research, rehearsal and performance results.